 B-2 missions can extend beyond 30 hours, requiring extensive crew support features:

-Food Preparation: A small galley area allows warming of pre-packaged meals.
+Food Preparation: A small galley area allows warming pre-packaged meals.
 Crews typically bring customized food selections for long missions.

 Weapons Delivery Interface

 Nuclear Weapons: Special authentication procedures, coded switches, and redundant controls ensure nuclear weapons can only be employed under proper authorization.
-The mission commander has primary responsibility for nuclear weapons management.

 Training and Simulation

 Mission Rehearsal: Before actual combat missions, crews fly simulated versions using real-world terrain and threat data.
-The cockpit training environment allows practicing exact mission profiles.

 Future Evolution